microsoft/react-native-windows-samples/docs/native-modules.md

 AppRegistry.registerComponent('NativeModuleSample', () => NativeModuleSample);
 ```

 To access your native modules, you need to import `NativeModules` from `react-native`.
-All of the native modules registered with your host application (including both the built-in ones that come with React Native for Windows vNext in addition to the ones you've added) are available as members of `NativeModules`.
+All of the native modules registered with your host application (including both the built-in ones that come with React Native for Windows in addition to the ones you've added) are available as members of `NativeModules`.
 Since our native modules fires events, we're also bringing in `NativeEventEmitter`.

 To access our `FancyMath` constants, we can simply call `NativeModules.FancyMath.E` and `NativeModules.FancyMath.Pi`.